uidaholib/collectionbuilder-cdm-template/pages/about.md

 The Potlatch Lumber Company was incorporated in 1903 by several men - Frederick Weyerhaeuser and other investors who collectively founded the Clearwater Timber Company in 1900.[^1] The town of Potlatch, Idaho, was founded as a "company town" in 1905 because the lumber company had become so successful and large.[^2] The Potlatch Lumber Company quickly became the "largest white pine mill in the world" with their first sawmill being built in Potlatch, Idaho along the Potlatch River.[^1]

+{% capture funfacts %}

-{% include feature/modal.md button="Naming the Company" color="success" title="Naming the Company" text="As of April 2020, the PotlatchDeltic website says that the name 'Potlatch was borrowed from the Chinook word for a Native American celebration of goodwill and gift giving.[^1]'" %}
+- The name "Potlatch was borrowed from the Chinook word for a Native American celebration of goodwill and gift giving.[^1]"

-{% include feature/modal.md button="First President" color="success" title="First President" text="Charles Weyerhaeuser, son of Frederick Weyerhaeuser, was the first president of Potlatch Lumber Company." float="left" %}
+- Charles Weyerhaeuser, son of Frederick Weyerhaeuser, was the first president of Potlatch Lumber Company.

-{% include feature/modal.md button="Company Town" color="success" title="Company Town" text="The Potlatch Lumber Company believed that a company town was a necessary investment and a proper step in labor relations and community improvement.
+- The Potlatch Lumber Company believed that a company town was a necessary investment and a proper step in labor relations and community improvement.
 When the mill began operating in the fall of 1906, the town consisted of two boarding houses, two schools, a hotel, two churches, a mercantile, bank, post office, and an opera house.
 Bars and saloons were prohibited in the town, as was gambling.
 Potlatch attracted many settlers and immigrant families looking for work.
-The town grew quickly and, for a time, was the second largest town in Latah County." float="left" %}
+The town grew quickly and, for a time, was the second largest town in Latah County.

-<div class="clearfix"></div>
+{% endcapture %}

 Potlatch Lumber Company maintained a close relationship the Clearwater Timber Company (founded in 1900) and the Rutledge Lumber Company (founded in 1915).[^1] The three companies merged their "mills and forestland holdings" into the Potlatch Forests, Inc. (PFI.).[^1]

+{% include feature/card.md text=funfacts header="Fun Facts" %}

 During WWII, Potlatch Forests, Inc. "joined the war effort by directing its traditional products toward military end uses" and "with men at war, women took production jobs in the mills."[^1]